Ride-On Toy Safety Guide for Parents: Must-Know Tips

 Most modern ride-on toys come equipped with seat belts or harnesses.
 These are not just accessories—they are essential for protecting children from sudden stops or collisions.

 Proper Fit: Ensure the seat belt fits snugly but comfortably.
 It should lie flat across the shoulder and chest, not twisted.
+Check Regularly: Over time, seat belts can loosen or wear out.
+Inspect them frequently and replace if necessary.

 2. Control the Speed

 Children’s ride-on toys often have adjustable speed settings.
 Managing speed is crucial to prevent accidents.
+Start slow for beginners and gradually increase as they gain confidence.
+Most toys provide age-based speed guidelines; for toddlers, 2–3 mph is generally safe.

 3. Choose a Safe Riding Area